nycmeshnet/docs/content/hardware/60ghz.md

 ## Ubiquiti airFiber 60 LR (dish)
 <img src="/img/hardware/60ghz/AF60LR.png" height="160" />

+- Price: $800 pair (sold as pair)
+- Range: "Long Range, Up to 12 km" (hard to believe!)
+- 5GHz backup: no

 We are currently running two links with these.
 Grand to Navy Yard, and PH to 5283

 The Navy Yard link: